ASA24® Researcher Website Features

 - Have respondents complete a recall in a single or multiple session(s);

 - For records, collect consecutive or non-consecutive day food records;

-- Turn on optional modules to query where meals were eaten, whether meals were eaten alone or with others, television and computer use during meals, source of foods consumed, and supplement intakes.
+- Turn on optional modules to query where meals were eaten, whether meals were eaten alone or with others, television and computer use during meals, source of foods consumed, supplement intakes, and information about sleep.

 - Provide Respondent Nutrition Reports to participants